I love to play my favourite songs on the car stereo while driving, and one day I noticed that there were scratches on it, and it looked ugly.

 Removing Car Stereo Screen Scratches Using Baking Powder

-Baking powder is an effective and cheap solution for removing car stereo screen scratches or other car scratches, and to make it right, follow the steps below:
+Baking powder is an effective and cheap solution for removing car stereo screen scratches or other surface scratches, and to make it right, follow the steps below:

 - Take a small amount of baking soda (1 teaspoon) and water in a bowl.
 Mix it with water until you get a thick paste consistency, but do not add too much water.

 - Now take a clean cloth and dip it into the paste.
-Finally, apply the baking soda paste on the stereo screen in a circular motion.
+Finally, apply the baking soda paste to the LCD screen in a circular motion.

 - Rub it gently, but do not put too much pressure on the screen.
 This will not only clean your stereo screen but also remove scratches.

-- After this, wipe out the baking soda with a clean cloth, and enjoy your screen’s brand new look.
+- After this, wipe out the baking soda with a soft piece of cloth, and enjoy your screen’s brand new look.

-Baby powder is delicate and can be used to remove minor and hidden scratches.
+Baby powder is delicate and can be used to remove hidden or minor scratches.

 - Similarly to baking soda, mix the baby powder with water and make a thick paste.